 I’m using an app called UNUM where you simply can plan how your feed will look.
 I try not to post two pictures that look alike to close to each other and try to follow the same color scheme.
 How you plan your feed is up to you but I promise you it helps if you can see how it will look before you post your latest photo.

 My native language is Swedish and I have to say that I’m at least ten times more comfortable writing in Swedish than in English, but I have still chosen to have my social media accounts in English.
 Why?
 Because of simple statistics.
 There are about ten million people speaking Swedish, while there are one billion people speaking English in the world – so it’s so much easier to reach out in a language that most people understand.

 Use Insta Stories

-We have all heard about the algorithm om Instagram that only makes around 10% of your followers see your latest post in their feed.
-It’s a lot of mathematics behind it and I’m not getting into that right now, but the thing you need to know that all of your followers won’t even see your photo so I’m always posting in my Insta Story when a new post is up – both on Instagram and on the blog.
+We have all heard about the algorithm on Instagram and how it messes up what people see and don’t see in their feed.
+It’s a lot of mathematics behind it and I’m not getting into that right now, but the thing you need to know is that all of your followers won’t even see your photo so I’m always posting on my Insta Story when a new post is up.

 Post when your followers are active

 If you have a business profile on Instagram you can see statistics over what time your followers are most active – and most likely to like your post.
 I always try to post around 6pm-9pm since that’s the time most of my followers are active.

 The moment you feel that you HAVE to post a picture on Instagram is the moment you lose the joy in it.
 Social Media should be fun and it is always so clear when someone posts something just to post it, and not put any effort into it.
 Have fun while doing it and your halfway there.